 Benefits for public safety officer's survivors.
-A survivor annuity received in 2004 by the spouse, former spouse, or child of a public safety officer killed in the line of duty generally will be excluded from the recipient's income.
-Survivor benefits received before 2002 were excludable only if the officer died after 1996.
+A survivor annuity received in 2005 by the spouse, former spouse, or child of a public safety officer killed in the line of duty generally will be excluded from the recipient's income.
 For more information, see Dependents of public safety officers in Part IV.